 I started by copying a relatively short program out that described a dog sled race.
 It was around 20 lines of code, but it had more going on than I could easily understand.
 IF statements seemed natural enough, but the FOR loop syntax was tricky to copy correctly.
 I was able to get it working however, and found that I understood enough to try my own ideas.

 From this sprung my two great tools for working in QBasic: IF and GOTO.
 From those I formed my loops, as the QBasic FOR loop syntax escaped my 12 year old mind.
 IF and GOTO I understood, FOR I 1 TO 10 ...
-Next and While ...
-Wend, not so much.
-I typed in line numbers so that I could mimic the Boy Scout magazine coding style, and learned how 20 INPUT NAME$ was different than 20 INPUT NAME (one is a string, the other is a number).
+Next

 One of my first programs was a Samwise Gamgee vs a Goblin RPG game round.
 “Choose 1) for Stab or 2) Sam’s Fury” was the prompt.
 Damage was calculated by multiplying your integer choice by 10, (10 damage for a dagger, 20 for a sword).
 Upon dealing 40 damage to the goblin, you won the game, provided that you survived his dicey assault.

 Eager to share my accomplishment, I recruited my brother to test the game.
 It didn’t take him long to chose attack option 20 instead of 1 or 2.
 That attack hit for 200 damage, killing my 40 hit point orc in one blow.
 Thus I learned the importance of validating user inputs.
-It took me 45 minutes to patch that, if I recall correctly).
+It took me 45 minutes to patch that, if I recall correctly.

 My most finished program in QBasic was a simple 15 line calculator application that didn’t have a good user experience.
-It didn’t really explain itself, but could apply the 4 basic operations too a pair of numbers.
+It didn’t really explain itself, but could apply the 4 basic operations to a pair of numbers.
 That was the one that I could show to guests as an example of my computing prowess.
 The fact that said program ran in a CMD prompt was +5 to its coolness.

 I then proceeded straight into biting more than I could chew.
 My game concept was "Final Frontier", a text-based based trading and combat game set in outer space.
 It was going to have 3 different spaceships, 4 trading ports, secret pirate bases, asteroid fields where combat took place and colored text!